dvdmtw98/notes/notes-vault/cloud-service-providers/azure/azure-security-services/azure-rbac.md

 Answers question: What can be done ?

 #### Security Principle
-It can be a User, Group of Users, Service Principle (Service in Azure) or Managed identity (Role for a specific service)
-Roles can be assigned to an Security Principle
 Security Principle is an object (Identity) that can be assigned a role
+They are objects that can act upon other resources on the network

+It can be a User, Group of Users, Service Principle (Service in Azure) or Managed Identity (Role for a specific service)
 Answers question: Who can do it ?

 #### Scope